GeoffreyAwinyoSecOps/SIEMLab/README.md

 </div>

-NOTE: Once the VM is created, log in to it via RDP using its public email address provided in the Azure portal.
+<strong>NOTE:</strong> Once the VM is created, log in to it via RDP using its public email address provided in the Azure portal.
 Once logged in, type ‘wf.msc’ and hit enter in the search bar in the taskbar > select ‘Windows Defender Firewall’ and cycle through the tabs – ‘domain’, ‘private’, and ‘public’ ensure that the status in each is set to ‘off’.
 This will ensure that the VM is reachable.

 <div align="center">